mmikowski/mmikowski.github.io/_posts/2016-11-14-type-casts.md

 ```

 We employed additional best practices suggested by the guide such as
-formatting (tabs, alignment, K&R indenting) and replaced the dangerous
+formatting (spacing, alignment, K&R indenting) and replaced the dangerous
 `while` loop with a `for` loop.
 This code will now pass JSLint.
 Thanks to the naming convention we can tell that tell that `fn` should be
 a function and and `idx` should be an integer *regardless if any other code